Grevillea iaspicula: Taxonomy

 Grevillea iaspicula was first formally described in 1986 by Donald McGillivray in his book, New Names in Grevillea (Proteaceae).
 The type specimen was found on private property in Wee Jasper in 1980.
 The specific epithet iaspicula is a Latinised form of Wee Jasper, the area where this species occurs.

 Distribution

 Grevillea iaspicula occurs in a restricted area in Wee Jasper and near Lake Burrinjuck among limestone-based rocky outcrops.
 Many populations are on private land.

 Ecology

 The species is believed to be pollinated by birds.

 Conservation status

 Grevillea iaspicula is listed as Critically Endangered on the IUCN Red List of Threatened Species and under the New South Wales Government Biodiversity Conservation Act 2016.
 It is also listed as Endangered under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
-It is known only from a population of approximately 200 mature individuals, occurring within small, severely fragmented subpopulations in an estimated extent of occurrence of 67 km^{2}.
+It is known only from a population of approximately 200 mature individuals, occurring within small, severely fragmented subpopulations in an estimated extent of occurrence of 67 km2.
 Threats include grazing, weeds, fire and drought.
 It is believed that survival of the species in the wild is unlikely without human intervention to artificially increase populations.